Lifetime Adoption | States | Idaho

 Adoption Laws in Idaho

-In Idaho, consent to adoption must be given in writing before a district judge or magistrate, or an authorized officer of the court.
+Consent to adoption must be given in writing before a district judge or magistrate, or an authorized officer of the court.
 The statutes in Idaho specify the amount of time a birth parent must wait to give consent to an adoption after a child is born.
 Adoption cannot be finalized until six months after consent is recorded.

 Idaho Home Studies